pantheon-systems/wp-redis/readme.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+For sites concerned with high traffic and speed for logged in users or dynamic pageloads, a performant object cache is a must.
+You also need something that can scale across multiple instances of your application, so a local file cache and APC are out.

+Redis is a great answer, and one we bundle on the Pantheon platform.
+This is our plugin for integrating with the cache, but you can use it on any self-hosted WordPress site if you have Redis.

+Go forth and make awesome!

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+This assumes you have a PHP environment with the required Redis library and a working Redis server (e.g. Pantheon).

 1. Install `object-cache.php` to the `wp-content/object-cache.php`.
 2. If you're not running on Pantheon, edit wp-config to add your cache credentials:

-        $redis_server = array( 'host' => '127.0.0.1', 'port' => 6379, 'auth' => '12345' );
+        $redis_server = array( 'host' => '127.0.0.1',
+                               'port' => 6379,
+                               'auth' => '12345' );

 3. Engage thrusters: you are now backing WP's object cache with Redis.